decilem/MA-RE-LicenseCourseNotes/Class 10 Leases.md

   * Written conveyance of possession and use of real estate for some specific period of time

-  * Privity of Estate: legal relationship between two parties interested in the same property
+  * **Privity of Estate**: legal relationship between two parties interested in the same property

   * Subject to the Essentials of contract